 Ultrasound in the first trimester is the most accurate method of dating pregnancy.
 During the scan, baby is measured and the age of pregnancy is estimated by comparing baby's size against recorded averages.
 If there is a significant difference between gestational age according to LMP and gestational age according to the ultrasound, you may be given a new gestational age and due date based on the ultrasound measurements.

-Age of pregnancy can also be estimated by measuring the levels of hCG (Human Chorionic Gonadotropin) in the mother's blood.
+The age of pregnancy can also be estimated by measuring the levels of hCG (Human Chorionic Gonadotropin) in the mother's blood.
 The results of this test indicate how far the pregnancy has progressed.
 Home pregnancy tests are available which can be used in the early stages of pregnancy to measure pregnancy progress.

 Other Methods of Pregnancy Dating

-Notes About the Calculator
+Disclaimer About the Calculator

 - Committee Opinion No. 611.
 Method for estimating due date.
 Obstet Gynec.
 124 (2014): 863-6. doi: 10.1097/01.AOG.0000454932.15177.be